w121211/conote/README.md

   - [v] (bug) while not logged in can still typing in the editor
 - workspace
   - [v] (bug) (critical) modal editor open another modal editor, the previous note was not automatically saved
-  - [working] (bug) delete note will not work if that note is opening in the editor
+  - [prior] (bug) delete note will not work if that note is opening in the editor
 - link
   - [pending] (bug) URL failed: https://www.mobile01.com/topicdetail.php?f=803&t=6541514 -> fail only on server, possibly caused by cloudflare guard
 - [v] (req) domain name
 - [v] browser extension window popup
-- search
-  - [pending] (bug) search box: 'home', 'end' key has no effect
-  - [v] newly added symbol should be searchable
-  - [v] graphql add search author, ticker with id
 - login
   - [v] (bug) unable to logout, possbily caused by client-side token not deleted -> add client-side logout